w3f/polguard/README.md

 # Monitoring Platform

-The Monitoring Platform is designed to monitor Polkadot, Kusama, and related parachains, mostly for security-related events.
-The platform is built as a modular system with several specialized services working together, with the API service serving as the central control point for incident management and configuration.
+The Monitoring Platform provides real-time monitoring of Polkadot, Kusama, and parachains, mostly for security-related events.
+It is built as a modular system of microservices, including Chain, API, and Matrix services, with distributed configuration across multiple sources and centralized incident management.

 ## Architecture